European Union citizenship: Acquisition

 There is no common EU policy on the acquisition of European citizenship as it is supplementary to national citizenship.
-(EC citizenship was initially granted to all citizens of European Community member states in 1994 by the Maastricht treaty concluded between the member states of the European community under international law, this changed into citizenship of the European Union in 2007 when the European Community changed its legal identity to be the European Union.
+(EC citizenship was initially granted to all nationals of European Community member states in 1994 by the Maastricht treaty concluded between the member states of the European community under international law, this changed into citizenship of the European Union in 2007 when the European Community changed its legal identity to be the European Union.
 Many more people became EU citizens when each new EU member state was added and, at each point, all the existing member states ratified the adjustments to the treaties to allow the creation of those extra citizenship rights for the individual.
 European citizenship is also generally granted at the same time as national citizenship is granted).
 Article 20 (1) of the Treaty on the Functioning of the European Union states that: "Citizenship of the Union is hereby established.
 Every person holding the nationality of a Member State shall be a citizen of the Union.
 Citizenship of the Union shall be additional to and not replace national citizenship."

 While nationals of Member States are citizens of the union, "It is for each Member State, having due regard to Union law, to lay down the conditions for the acquisition and loss of nationality."
 As a result, there is a great variety in rules and practices with regard to the acquisition and loss of citizenship in EU member states.
+Applying for citizenship can be complex and may require instructing a specialist lawyer.

 Exceptions for overseas territories

 In practice this means that a member state may withhold EU citizenship from certain groups of citizens, most commonly in overseas territories of member states outside the EU.

-A previous example, was for the United Kingdom.
+A previous example was for the United Kingdom.
 Owing to the complexity of British nationality law, a 1982 declaration by Her Majesty's Government defined who would be deemed to be a British "national" for European Union purposes: